-We often hear from our parents, grandparents, elder siblings, some times even friends (the early-age achievers, talking like 95 at the age of 25) referring our cousin for how hardworking they have been; how our senior schoolmates struggled to get to the position they are in today; some nobody on some not-yet-claimed-planet-in-the-galaxy bragging how much pain they went through to reach where they are today.
+We often hear from our parents, grandparents, elder siblings, some times even friends (the early-age achievers, talking like 95 at the age of 25) referring our cousins for how hardworking they have been; how our senior schoolmates struggled to get to the position they are in today; some nobody on some not-yet-claimed-planet-in-the-galaxy bragging how much pain they went through to reach where they are today.

 Okay, wait.
 What has ‘pain’ got to do with success or achievements in the first place??
 Even the laziest as$ would agree that some sort of hard work is a must.
 But that simply shouldn’t inflict struggle into the picture.
-In fact, in this jet-age, a struggler (to start with) is most likely to enjoy the rest of their life as a successful struggler (by choice) only.
-Don’t we know it’s a call for smart work, instant money and faster growth today?
+In fact, in this jet age, a struggler (to start with) is most likely to enjoy the rest of their life as a successful struggler (by choice) only.
+Don’t we know it’s a call for smart work, instant money, and faster growth today?
 Of course, this never rules out the importance of hard work, nor can anything else do that.

-An accomplishment without sufficient efforts is likely to go away faster than it came in.
+An accomplishment without sufficient effort is likely to go away faster than it came in.
 Hard work has no alternative.
 There is no success without pouring oneself completely into the attempt.
 However, this entire process can be exciting and fun, rather than tedious or painful.

 But hey hey!
 There are no free lunches in this world (at least not in the IT industry).
-Soon we had one, two and now we have enough work to show on the chart.
+Soon we had one, two, and now we have enough work to show on the chart.
 The race hasn’t been easy and the movement is still on.
 A well-planned effort, nurtured by ample hard work is bound to pay off.
-But, that is not struggle - that’s life!
+But, that is not a struggle - that’s life!